 If selected, ReadyAPI will create a test suite with test cases for each operation in WSDL.

 Creates a virtual API based on the imported WSDL.

 You use the Add WADL command to add a REST API based on a WADL specification to your project.
 In the subsequent dialog, you specify the URL or file name of your WADL specification and select Create TestSuite :

 You use this command to add an OpenAPI- or Swagger-based REST service to your project.
 In the dialog that appears after you select the command, you can specify the URL or file name of your OpenAPI or Swagger specification.
 Both YAML and JSON specification formats are supported:

 The value you enter in the Default Media Type edit box specifies the media type that ReadyAPI will use for the requests in which no media type is specified.

-You use this command to import both public and private API definitions from SwaggerHub.
-In the dialog:
+Use this command to import both public and private API definitions from SwaggerHub.

 Log in to your SwaggerHub account by entering the account credentials in the Login and Password fields.

 |You can log in to SwaggerHub using only your SwaggerHub account, not a GitHub one.|

 Select the Remember me check box if you want to save your SwaggerHub account information.